C-Shi/GCP-certification/professional_devops_engineer/README.md

     - C. Deploy the new version of the service to the staging environment with a new-release tag without serving traffic.
 Test the new-release version.
 If the test passes, gradually roll out this tagged version.
 Repeat for the production environment.
     - D. Deploy a new environment with the green tag to use as the staging environment.
 Deploy the new version of the service to the green environment and test the new version.
 If the tests pass, send all traffic to the green environment and delete the existing staging environment.
 Repeat for the production environment.

+    **C**.
+Tagged release will create a new URL, allow testing in real environment but can have no traffic.

 91. You work for a global organization and run a service with an availability target of 99% with limited engineering resources.
 For the current calendar month, you noticed that the service has 99.5% availability.
 You must ensure that your service meets the defined availability goals and can react to business changes, including the upcoming launch of new features.
 You also need to reduce technical debt while minimizing operational costs.
 You want to follow Google-recommended practices.
 What should you do?

     - A. Add N+1 redundancy to your service by adding additional compute resources to the service.